 The proposed development has been designed to match the pre-development drainage patterns to the greatest extent feasible.
 In the post-development condition, the site has been analyzed as three subcatchment basins, (P1, P1a and P2).
-Subcatchments P1 and P1a are related to the area of subcatchment E1.
-Subcatchment P1a contains the roof of the proposed building, and drains through a roof filter and R-Tank storage system before discharging to an outfall pipe downstream from DP1.
-Subcatchment P2 is related to the area of subcatchment E2.
+Subcatchments P1 and P1a are related to the area of subcatchment E1, but are much smaller.
+Subcatchment P1a contains half the roof of the proposed building.
+Subcatchment P2 is related to the area of subcatchment E2, but now takes up about half the drainage area.
 Subcatchments P1 and P2 drain to Discharge Points DP1 and DP2, respectively.
-Note that Subcatchment P2 drains toward Maplewood Avenue.
+Note that Subcatchment P2 drains toward Maplewood Ave., allowing for the easing of peak flow on the existing outlet pipe in the event of a new outlet pipe development, as discussed in the previous section.